tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### Join

-- Combines rows from two or more tables based on a related column
+- Combines rows from two or more tables based on a related column.

 ```sql
 SELECT